2025–26 UC Riverside Highlanders men's basketball team

-The 2025–26 UC Riverside Highlanders men's basketball team represents the University of California, Riverside during the 2025–26 NCAA Division I men's basketball season.
-The Highlanders, led by first-year head coach Gus Argenal, play their home games at the SRC Arena in Riverside, California as members of the Big West Conference.
+The 2025–26 UC Riverside Highlanders men's basketball team represented the University of California, Riverside during the 2025–26 NCAA Division I men's basketball season.
+The Highlanders, led by first-year head coach Gus Argenal, played their home games at the SRC Arena in Riverside, California as members of the Big West Conference.
+They finished the season 10–22, 5–15 in Big West play to finish in 11th place.
+They failed to qualify for the Big West tournament.

 Previous season

-The Highlanders finished the 2024–25 season 21–13, 14–6 in Big West play, to finish in a tie for seventh place.
-They were upset by #7 seed Cal Poly in the quarterfinals of the Big West tournament.
-They received an invitation to the NIT, where they would be defeated by Santa Clara in the first round.
+The Highlanders finished the 2024–25 season 21–13, 14–6 in Big West play to finish in a tie for third place.
+As the No. 3 seed in the Big West tournament, they were upset by Cal Poly in the quarterfinals.
+They received an invitation to the National Invitation Tournament.
+There they lost to Santa Clara in the first round.

-On March 29, 2025, it was announced that head coach Mike Magpayo would be leaving the program, in order to take the head coaching position at Fordham.
-A little over a month later, on May 1, the school officially announced that they would be hiring Cal State San Bernardino head coach Gus Argenal as the team's new head coach.
+On March 29, 2025, head coach Mike Magpayo left the team to take the head coaching position at Fordham.
+On May 1, the school announced that Cal State San Bernardino head coach Gus Argenal would be the team's new head coach.